TheoD02/castor-docker-runner/README.md

 ### RunnerTrait

-The `RunnerTrait` is a trait that provides some methods to execute commands.
-Let's take this one like a builder for running commands.
+The `RunnerTrait` provides methods to execute commands.
+It acts as a builder for running commands.
+Here's an example of how to use it:

-This one didn't add really much to the `run` function of the one provided by `castor` but it adds some useful methods to build the command.

-#### Example

-Make a runner for Composer:

 ```php
 use Castor\Runner\RunnerTrait;